wvlet/airframe/airspec/README.md

 }
 ```

-Scala.js has no runtime reflection to find methods in AirSpec classes.
+This is because Scala.js has no runtime reflection to find methods in AirSpec classes, so we need to provide method data by calling `scalaJsSupport`.
-So calling `scalaJsSupport` will generate `MethodSurface`s (airframe-surface), so that
-AirSpec can find test methods at runtime.

-Calling `scalaJsSupport` has no effect in Scala JVM platform, so you can use the
-same test spec both for Scala and Scala.js.
+Internally this will generate `MethodSurface`s (airframe-surface), so that AirSpec can find test methods at runtime.
+Calling `scalaJsSupport` has no effect in Scala JVM platform, so you can use the same test spec both for Scala and Scala.js.